Nazulka/WD-Buzzwords/README.md

 * On the **_Deploy_** page, select GitHub as your **_Deplyment method_**.
 * You will then be prompted to find the github repository, click on **_Connect_** button to connect.
 * Click on the **_Settings_** tab and and select **_Config Vars_** and **_Reveal Config Vars_**.
-* Add the following variables:
+* Add the following variables (as stored in env.py):
 ```
 os.environ.setdefault("IP", "0.0.0.0")
 os.environ.setdefault("PORT", "5000")